david-aldo-dalessandro/bulletin-app/README.md

 ## Intro
 This is my bulletin application to learn redux.
-Again, I followed another tutorial and will make additions as I feel the creative urge to.
+In this branch I add the async functions for reaching out to jsonplaceholder for post titles, content, and authors.
+Also I add in the ability to create, update, and delete posts.
+While I followed the tutorial closely, I made some modifications of my own.

 ## How to